Design Museum Denmark

 Special exhibitions:

-Welcome to an exhibition about design right now!
-AKUT showcases what is happening on the design scene and provides new perspectives on design and crafts.
+Welcome to an exhibition about what is happening on the design scene right now.
+AKUT showcases everything from trends and tendencies to design, which address current issues and provide new perspectives on design and crafts.

 Opening Hours